 The API interface is less visual than the OVHcloud Control Panel but will allow you to perform a large number of actions.
 You can manage and customize your VLAN, add interfaces to your instances, or create highly customized servers.

-You can simply access it from our web page but also use it to create your PHP or Python scripts.
-This way, you can freely automate basic tasks with scripts, optimize your functions, and much more.
+You can simply access it from our web page, but also use it to create your PHP or Python scripts.

-Please refer to this guide to get started with the OVHcloud APIv6.
+See our First steps with the OVHcloud API guide to get started with the OVHcloud APIv6.

 OpenStack API